Skip to content

 March 1, 2016 Philip Thompsondeep in the weeds, questions, teaching

 Today we bring you a guest post by Eric Armstrong, who teaches voice, speech, and text at York University.
-As a voice and speech teacher, I’ve been very lucky to have some great role models, mentors, colleagues and master teachers, […]
+As a voice and speech teacher, I’ve been very lucky to have some great role models, mentors, colleagues and master teachers, all of whom have greatly influenced my approach to the […]

 Read more